-Campus closure due to weather conditions: The students should not put themselves into any threating weather conditions for traveling to a clinical and/or college site.
-However, if the student perceives that the weather is imposing a threat or is unsafe to travel, the student must contact the DCE and/or PD to discuss the specific incidents for weather concerns prior to class/clinical/lab.
+Campus closure due to weather conditions: If the student perceives that the weather is imposing a threat or is unsafe to travel, the student must contact the DCE and/or PD to discuss the specific incidents for weather concerns prior to class/clinical/lab.

-8. An overall grade reduction in the course where the absence or tardy occurs will follow the guidelines below.
-The grade reduction policy consists of the following:

-More than 2 days of any class or clinical that is missed will result in a 10% reduction of the overall grade.
+- 8. An overall grade reduction in the course where the unexcused absence or tardy occurs will follow the guidelines below.
+The grade reduction policy consists of the following: - Three tardy(s) that occur in a course will result in a 30% reduction of the overall grade.
+The student will receive a written warning with a plan of action. - One unexcused absence will reduce the overall grade for the course by 25%.